Fliplet/fliplet-cli/docs/Data-integration-service.md

 ---

-## Manually defining the input data to sync
+## Manually define a push operation

 When using the Fliplet Agent in advanced mode via a Javascript file you can choose whether the input data to be sent to Fliplet needs to be manually pulled from a third party system rather than a database.
 As an example, you can read data from a file or an API.
 When doing so, keep these few points in mind: